lennylxx/google-input-tools-macos/README.md

 # Google Input Tools for macOS

-A *cloud* input method that use [Google Input Tools](https://www.google.com/inputtools/) as engine for macOS.
+A *cloud* input method that uses [Google Input Tools](https://www.google.com/inputtools/) as engine for macOS.

 ## How to use

 1. Install Xcode 12.5.0+.

-2. Clone and build the project
+2. Clone and build the project.

   ```
   git clone https://github.com/lennylxx/google-input-tools-macos